Federal income tax: Rules & ways to reduce your tax burden

 When you have taxable income, you don’t just pay taxes at the federal level.
 In most cases, you must also pay state income taxes.
 These taxes are entirely separate, and the amount you pay in federal taxes doesn’t reduce the amount you must pay in state taxes.

-A handful of states — Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, and Wyoming — have no state income tax.
-However, these states generally collect tax from other sources, such as property taxes or sales taxes.
+A handful of states — Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming — have no state income tax.13 These states generally collect tax from other sources, such as property taxes or sales taxes.

 There are also several states with a flat income tax, meaning all taxpayers pay the same rate, regardless of their income.
 Finally, the majority of states have progressive income tax rates, just like the federal tax code.